GENERAL REGULATIONS/SAFETY REQUIREMENTS

 K. All POVs are required to have a ground guide when driving in reverse.
 This means a passenger must exit the stopped vehicle with his dead rag on and guide the vehicles going in reverse.
 Upon entering the POV the ground guide will then take his dead rag off and resume play.
 A ground guide cannot be killed so no need to shoot at him.
 A backup camera is acceptable in place of a ground guide but must have the appropriate field of view.

 L. All Player POVs are considered “Light Armor” regardless of aesthetic modifications.

 M. All POVs must have a First Aid Kit capable of stopping moderate bleeding.
 Kit will be inspected on site.

 N. All POV must have at least 4 Liters of drinking water.

-T. If a gun truck wishes to have any windows closed, they must be covered with add on armor.
+V. If a gun truck wishes to have any windows closed, they must be covered with add-on armor.
 (This is to prevent windows from being rolled up and down throughout the weekend.

-U. Any added gun ports must be minimum 18”x12” and remain opened at all times.
+W. Any added gun ports must be minimum 18”x12” and remain open at all times.

 The spirit of these requirements is to provide a useful vehicle that can transport and be fought out of, but that is also vulnerable and not a tank.

 A. Unauthorized vehicles are not allowed on the field of play, and are never to be used in a game (unless cleared by the administration).